Character Classes

 This will be used to determine what relative-sized creatures a druid can change in to.

 Changing forms takes a combined action to complete and costs one Power; a druid cannot change forms if they are exhausted.
 When in their new form the druid retains all of their same abilities scores, only modifying strength and dexterity by size category.
 While in the new form, the druid does acquire any special abilities and movement speeds of the animal, along with any natural armor class bonuses.
-He retains his attack score, but if the animal has any natural attacks such as claws or a bite, he can utilize those.
-A druid can change into or out of one of his Forms as a combined action; once he has mastered additional forms, he can transition directly from one to another.
-If a druid goes to sleep, is knocked unconscious or slain he reverts to his natural form.
+They retains their attack score, but if the animal has any natural attacks such as claws or a bite, they can utilize those.
+A druid can change into or out of one of their Forms as a combined action; once they has mastered additional forms, they can transition directly from one to another.
+If a druid goes to sleep, is knocked unconscious or slain they reverts to their natural form.

-When their Ferocity reaches 2, a druid can learn a form of an animal one size category larger or smaller than his own, and at 3 Ferocity he can learn the form of an animal two size categories larger or smaller than his own.
-In all cases, a druid can only shape change into an animal that he has mastered the form of.
-When he changes shape, anything worn or carried vanishes and becomes “part” of him as long as it is three loads or less.
-Any excess beyond that is dropped at his feet.
+When their Ferocity reaches 2, a druid can learn a form of an animal one size category larger or smaller than their own, and at 3 Ferocity they can learn the form of an animal two size categories larger or smaller than their own.
+In all cases, a druid can only shape change into an animal that they has mastered the form of.
+When they changes shape, anything worn or carried vanishes and becomes “part” of him as long as it is three loads or less.
+Any excess beyond that is dropped at their feet.
 A druid cannot shape change while wearing metal armor.

-A druid’s Health Points are modified by the size of the creature he changes in to and they always increase or decrease as a percentage of his current health; for example, if he is a medium creature with 20 Health Points, and changes into a large creature they double to become 40.
-If he gets injured and takes 4 points of damage, bringing him down to 36, and he then changes back to his human shape, he will divide the 36/2 and be at 18.
-It works the same growing smaller; if he becomes a small creature, his Health Points would divide by two and become 10.
-If he took five points of damage and changed back, he would double his current 5 Health Points and revert to 10 Health Points at Medium size.
+A druid’s Health Points are modified by the size of the creature they changes in to and they always increase or decrease as a percentage of their current health; for example, if they is a medium creature with 20 Health Points, and changes into a large creature they double to become 40.
+If they gets injured and takes 4 points of damage, bringing him down to 36, and they then changes back to their human shape, they will divide the 36/2 and be at 18.
+It works the same growing smaller; if they becomes a small creature, their Health Points would divide by two and become 10.
+If they took five points of damage and changed back, they would double their current 5 Health Points and revert to 10 Health Points at Medium size.

 Unlike other spell casters who transform into beasts, druids are always able to speak normally, albeit with distinctive voices as befitting the form they are in.